Snow Monsters sightseeing at Zao Onsen Ski Resort ~Recommended routes~

 ・Electronic money/QR payment (Suica, QUICPay, PayPay, etc.)

-After getting a ticket, head to the platform.
+After purchasing a ticket, head to the platform.
 In addition to tourists, skiers and snowboarders who use the slopes ride the gondola together.
 It takes about 7 minutes to transfer to Juhyo-Kogen Station.

 The inside of the gondola was crowded, but I could see the scenery from the window.
-In addition to Japanese, they make an English announcement in the gondola as well.
+In addition to Japanese, the announcements inside the train are also in English.
 The image is the view from the gondola.

 Zao Ropeway Juhyo-Kogen Station ⇒ Zao Ropeway Jizo Sancho Station (about 10 minutes ride)